igorssalgado/orders-api/README.md

 # How to use

 After the dependencies are installed, run the command `nodemon src/index.js` or `npm run dev` as defined in package.json.
-With you fetch requests using Insomnia using the URL http://localhost:3000 with the desired EndPoint
+You can fetch the requests using Insomnia, using the URL http://localhost:3000 with the required Endpoint.

 # Endpoints